dSunny90/SendingState/README.md

 The data flows in one direction only — from model to view.
 No need to capture self or worry about memory leaks — all closures are safely handled.

+### Bindable:

+1. After adopting Configurable, conform your view to Bindable.
+2. Implement the binding logic so your ViewModel can update the view reactively.
+3. Use `viewModel.bind(to: view)` to connect the two.

 ---